What is valacyclovir hydrochloride?

 Where can I find more information about valacyclovir hydrochloride?

-- Recommendations on the HIV-related uses of valacyclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of valacyclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

-The above Patient Version drug summary is based on the following FDA label(s): Tablet (film-coated).
+- This Patient Version drug summary is based on the following FDA label(s): Tablet (film-coated).
 The Patient Package Insert includes information for people taking valacyclovir hydrochloride.